EthanPeters96/FlavorWave/README.md

 I have used previous projects to help with this project.
 First being UCD-resume to help build a form using bootstrap

 I also referred to bootstrap docs to learn new ways to style my page.

-### Content

-Who wrote the content for the website?
-Was it yourself - or have you made the site for someone and they specified what the site was to say?
-This is the best place to put this information.

 ###  Media